zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 This script collection is user-friendly for experimental biologists with no or limited programming expertise.
 Generally, the user only need to download the script and several standard files (genome, annotation, etc), edit a configure file to set several parameters needed for sgRNA design, and type in one command line in a Linux environment (for example, terminal in MacOS) to initiate the design process.
 The output includes the .fasta file for sgRNA and statistics-describing tables as well as figures to intuitively overview the design result.

 Seqmap, developed by Jiang, H., Wong, W.H.
 (2008) Bioinformatics, 24(20) is used in our program for off-target identification and elimination.
-We have included an executable file of seqmap in the delivered zip file.
+We have included an executable file of seqmap in the delivered package.
 If you want to use the updated version of seqmap, please follow the below instructions:
 1. Download the Seqmap source file (for all platform) from http://www-personal.umich.edu/~jianghui/seqmap/ and unzip it.
 2. Compile the source code following the README file under the unzipped directory of seqmap.
 3. Copy and paste the resulted seqmap executable file to the working directory.

 ## How to use it?